kawai125/NativeStringCollections/README.md

 where T : class, ITextFileParser, new()
 ```
-These classes can accept `class System.Text.Encoding` to decode bytestream into chars.
+These classes can accept `class System.Text.Encoding` to decode byte stream into chars.

 - string like NativeContainer
 ```C#